-- We are maintaining our strategic allocation to equities for all models.
-We are also recommending a tactical underweight to fixed income and a tactical overweight to diversifying assets for all models except the Fixed Income and Aggressive Growth models
+- We are also recommending a tactical underweight to fixed income and a tactical overweight to diversifying assets for all models (except the Fixed Income and Aggressive Growth Models).

 - Within the developed equity allocation, we recommend a tactical overweight to international developed equities.
 We are maintaining an equal weight to both growth and value stocks.

-- Within fixed income, we continue to recommend a tactical overweight to U.S. aggregate fixed income and a strategic weighting to international fixed income (hedged).
-We are awaiting a more favorable entry point for the TIPS and emerging market debt asset classes.
+- Within fixed income, we continue to recommend a tactical overweight to U.S. aggregate fixed income, and strategic weightings to international fixed income (hedged), U.S. high yield, and U.S. TIPS.
+We are awaiting a more favorable entry point for emerging markets debt.

-- Within diversifying assets, we have a tactical overweight to alternative strategies.
+- Within diversifying assets, we continue to recommend a tactical overweight to alternative strategies.

-- Rising interest rates should provide a tailwind for high-quality equity relative performance.
+- Interest rates remain low, but rising rates would likely provide a tailwind for high-quality relative performance.

-- The underperformance of emerging markets equities over the past few years has led to more reasonable relative valuations versus developed equities.
-However, there are significa nt risks for the asset class including tightening monetary policy and inflation concerns.
+- Emerging markets equity valuations have become more discounted relative to developed equity.
+However, there are significant near-term risks for the asset class including tightening monetary policy and inflation concerns.

 Fixed Income Highlights

-- While high-yield spreads are below historical averages, we believe spreads can grind lower given the current low default rate and low interest rate environment.
+- High-yield spreads remain below historical averages, but we believe spreads can grind lower given the current low default rate and low interest rate environment.

-- Emerging markets debt spreads are well below the historical average.
+- Emerging markets debt spreads have widened over the past month but remain well below the historical average.